-This amendment evaluates whether or not black snapper, mahogany snapper, dog snapper, and schoolmaster are in need of federal management, and will consider alternatives removing from the Snapper Grouper FMP.
-The South Atlantic Council has indicated that these species might not be in need of federal management because landings are extremely small, and the majority of the landings occur in Florida state waters.
+Amendment 35 to the Fishery Management Plan for Snapper Grouper in the South Atlantic Region (Snapper Grouper FMP) evaluates whether black snapper, mahogany snapper, dog snapper, and schoolmaster are in need of federal management, and considers alternatives for removing them from the Snapper Grouper FMP.
+The South Atlantic Fishery Management Council (South Atlantic Council) has concluded these species might not be in need of federal management because landings are extremely small, and the majority of the landings occur in Florida state waters.

 The final rule for Amendment 18B to the Snapper Grouper FMP established a longline endorsement program for the commercial golden tilefish component of the snapper grouper fishery.
 Currently, there are separate quotas and trip limits for the longline and hook-and-line sectors.
 An endorsement is required to fish with longline gear.
 Some fishermen believe they can transfer their golden tilefish longline endorsement to another vessel and then fish for golden tilefish using hook-and-line gear, or that they can renew their Federal commercial snapper grouper vessel permit at one time but wait to renew their golden tilefish longline endorsement and then fish for golden tilefish using hook-and-line gear while their endorsement is not valid.
 When Amendment 18B was developed, the South Atlantic Council did not intend for fishermen who qualified and obtained a golden tilefish longline endorsement to also be able to fish for golden tilefish using hook-and-line gear during the same fishing year.
-Amendment 35 would clarify regulations governing the use of Golden Tilefish Longline Endorsements to more closely reflect the South Atlantic Council's intent when the endorsement program was first implemented.
+Amendment 35 would clarify regulations governing the use of Golden Tilefish Longline Endorsements to reflect the South Atlantic Council's intent when the endorsement program was first implemented.